supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L06_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab, you will perform:

-- Build a custom Docker image by using an Microsoft hosted Linux agent
+- Building a custom Docker image by using an Microsoft hosted Linux agent
-- Push an image to Azure Container Registry
+- Pushing an image to Azure Container Registry
-- Deploy a Docker image as a container to Azure App Service by using Azure DevOps
+- Deploying a Docker image as a container to Azure App Service by using Azure DevOps

 ## Architecture Diagram